Bender97/TraversabilityAnalysis/README.md

  - First of all we need data, in particular features belonging to cells, to train our models
  - The following will produce the data (in multi-threading setting to speed up the process if frames are numerous)
  > ./produce_data

+ - UP TO NOW: produce data only level by level

  - then, we can train our models